 Please provide a set of part prints

-- This helps us correlate mold prints and overall function of our end of arm tooling during the design phase
+- This helps us correlate mold prints and the overall function of our end-of-arm tooling during the design phase